Skin hacks: insect bites, sunburn & heat rash

 - Cover up with non-see-through clothing in the sun, as the fabric will block harmful UV rays from reaching the skin.

-- Use a mineral sunscreen: these sit on the skin and use minerals such as titanium dioxide or zinc oxide to create a physical barrier that scatters UV rays away, rather than synthetic chemicals that absorb rays into the skin.
-These are also more environmentally friendly, as certain chemicals in conventional sunscreens can have a catastrophic effect on marine life – even bleaching coral reefs.
-Find out some of our favourite ocean-friendly mineral sunscreens here.
+- Use a mineral sunscreen.
+These sit on the skin and use minerals such as titanium dioxide or zinc oxide to create a physical barrier that scatters UV rays away, rather than synthetic chemicals that absorb rays into the skin.
+These are also more environmentally friendly.
+Certain chemicals in conventional sunscreens can have a catastrophic effect on marine life – even bleaching coral reefs.

 - Reapply sunscreen every two hours and immediately after swimming, even if your sunscreen claims to be waterproof…